Marines Pick a Civilian Robinson R66 as Their First Pilot-Optional Military Helicopter

 The U.S. Marine Corps just made a quiet but significant decision.
-For its long-awaited Aerial Logistics Connector — the resupply helicopter that will fly Marines and pallets to forward island positions in a Pacific war — it picked an aircraft that is already in mass production, already certified, and almost laughable in its civility: the Robinson R66.
+For its Medium Aerial Resupply Vehicle – Expeditionary Logistics (MARV-EL) programme — the resupply helicopter that will fly Marines and pallets to forward island positions in a Pacific war — it picked an aircraft that is already in mass production, already certified, and almost laughable in its civility: the Robinson R66 — with a parallel award going to a Bell 505-based rival team led by Near Earth Autonomy.

-The catch is that this R66 will be the world’s first pilot-optional military helicopter, with autonomy built in by Sikorsky.
+The catch is that this R66 will be one of the first pilot-optional military helicopters, with autonomy built in by Sikorsky.
 And it costs about a fifth of what a clean-sheet military design would have run.

 Quick Facts